 |The peer coach calls the patients 5 times over the next two months to review discharge instructions and provide support to address any health-related social needs.|

-The PArTNER model was initially tested in 1,029 patients hospitalized for for heart failure, myocardial infarction, pneumonia, COPD or sickle cell disease at a MSI in Illinois.
+The PArTNER model was initially tested with 1,029 patients hospitalized for heart failure, myocardial infarction, pneumonia, COPD or sickle cell disease at a MSI in Illinois.

 On average, characteristics of the PArTNER patient population at a MSI:

 - 50 years of age

 - 50% had a high school degree or less

 - 50% had annual household income less than $15,000

 - had 3 hospitalizations in the past year

 - 25% stated that the Emergency Department is their main place for medical care